maxdiluca/virtualrealitylab/content/authors/AP_Izzy_Norwood/index.md

 ---
 # Display name
-title: Anishveren Mogan
+title: Izzy Norwood

 # Username (this should match the folder name)
 authors:
-  - P_Anishveren_Mogan
+  - AP_Izzy_Norwood

 # Is this the primary user of the site?
 superuser: false